Aaagh!!! I’ve been there, got all the tools, under the car, in position, and “S*&T – Its Imperial”.

 So what’s an Imperial size (SAE)?

-The info-graph below matches the closest equivalent Standard SAE to Metric sizes, I’ve coloured some of the more popular sizes.
+The info-graph below matches the closest equivalent Standard SAE to Metric sizes, I’ve colored some of the more popular sizes.

 Whats a Metric size (Si)?

 Metric size fasteners are measured in mm and the sizes are known as M-, examples are M8, M10, M12, etc.

 Fasteners are described by their thread diameter, not the head size.
 So in the case of an M8 bolt, the diameter of the bolt measures 8mm, but the bolt head will require a 13mm wrench or socket to drive it.

 The whole world used the Roman-based Imperial measurement until 1795 when Paris was the first district of France to adopt the metric system, I knew the French were to blame.

 The adaption wasn’t smooth, many understandably objected.
 Metrication offered great advantages and over the next two hundred years, it eventually spread right across Europe.

 Japanese converted in the 1920s and so the cars that landed in the USA were built using metric nuts and bolts.

 In 1971, Ford USA began the process of building American automobiles using metric sizes.
 It also led the charge with General Motors and Chrysler by setting up the North American Automotive Metric standards (NAAMS).

 The NAAMS set to standardize the industry, making life much easier for part suppliers and creating synergies with European auto companies.